Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 Libraries **should** declare a dependency on `:python` or `:python3` as appropriate, which will respectively cause the formula to use the first python or python3 discovered in `PATH` at install time.
 If a library supports both Python 2.x and Python 3.x, the `:python` dependency **should** be `:recommended` (i.e. built by default) and the :python3 dependency should be `:optional`.
 Python 2.x libraries **must** function when they are installed against either the system Python or Homebrew Python.

-Formulæ that declare a dependency on `:python` will always be bottled against Homebrew's python, since we cannot in general build binary packages that can be imported from both Pythons.
+Formulae that declare a dependency on `:python` will always be bottled against Homebrew's python, since we cannot in general build binary packages that can be imported from both Pythons.
 Users can add `--build-from-source` after `brew install` to compile against whichever python is in `PATH`.

 ## Installing